Package 'DDIwR'

 Details

 Although an XML list generally allows for multiple contents, sometimes spread between the children elements, it is preferable to maintain a single content (eventually separated with carriage return characters for separate lines).
+XPath resolution accepts indexed segments using [n].
+When an index is missing, the first matching element is selected.

 Arguments are unique, and can be changed by simply referring to their names.